Posted on by

 Cosquín Folk Festival

-In Argentina, January and February are the busiest months when it comes to celebrations by the locals in Cosquín, with all genres of Folklore dances and songs being celebrated.
+January and February are the busiest months when it comes to Argentinian celebrations by the locals in Cosquín, with all genres of Folklore dances and songs being celebrated.
 The common musical tunes and dance of the ‘Cacerera’ and the ‘Chamame’ are featured commonly in the festival, as the nine-day event is also crowned with various local cuisines on offer.

 Fiesta Nacional de la Vendimia

 The main event of this great festival takes place in Gualeguaychu.
 However, the fame of The Carnival sparks excitement all over the country, so at this time of the year, you can easily spot mini versions of the same event all over Argentina.
 This Catholic festival culminates with a climax of a four-day celebration, crowned with a parade of song and dance at the end of February.
-Though it cannot match the famous Carnival atmosphere in Rio de Janerio, the festival has its own unique appeal where locals celebrate this 2-day national holiday.
+Though it cannot match the famous Carnival atmosphere in Rio de Janeiro, the festival in Argentina has its own unique appeal where locals celebrate this 2-day national holiday.

 Oktoberfest Festival of Beer

-Hailing from Germany, the Argentinean version of the Oktoberfest is a weekend-long festival celebrating German beer.
+Hailing from Germany, the Argentinian version of the Oktoberfest is a weekend-long festival celebrating German beer.
 The festival takes place in Villa General Belgrano, in the hilly region near Cordoba.
 This city was founded by the Germans and was chosen to be the venue of the October 12th (usually this date, give and take) festival.
 The event takes place annually in the city’s beer garden and hosts a great number of brewers, ready to showcase their carefully selected products for potential clients and party people.
 In addition, those with German heritage will prepare varieties of traditional foods as a way of celebrating their origins.